AughtNaughtZero/weather_word/README.md

 hardware and software setup can be found at https://learn.adafruit.com/neopixels-on-raspberry-pi.
 The NeoPixel library for the Raspberry Pi (rpi_ws281x library) can be found at https://github.com/jgarff.
 The weather data and API are provided by Weather Underground, LLC (WUL).
 An API key can be obtained at www.wunderground.com/weather/api.

+CAUTION - This project contains 286 LEDs that together could pull as much as 17 amps at full brightness setting (60mA per pixel when set at 255,255,255 multiplied by 286 pixels equals 17.16 amps total).
+This current draw exceeds the capability of the hardware as published (breadboard, connecting wires, 4 amp power supply).
+Setting the brightness beyond the values already set in this program could lead to hardware failure or injury.
+Additionally, depending on the type and quality of hardware used in duplicating this project, it may be necessary to lower brightness settings further to reduce current draw.